CONTENT BY LIDIA VIJGA, CO-FOUNDER OF BRIEFBID. PHOTO CREDIT: TJ DRAGOTTA

 Professionals across different industries are coming together to form Slack communities focused on various topics.
 Aside from learning and getting valuable industry insights, Slack groups also provide a great way to meet like-minded people in almost any field.
 To help you find relevant groups faster, the team at Standuply put together a list of 2000 Slack chat groups where you can discover new communities according to your specific industry or region.

 The irony of our current isolation is that it actually allows us the opportunity to become closer to each other and reconnect with those who we haven’t spoken to in a while.
 You can find out what your peers and contacts are working on and offer to lend a hand or make a helpful introduction.
 It may also be helpful to join communities where you can offer advice to people outside of your social circle.

-If you know of any other networking opportunities or if you are working on similar initiatives, please reach out to us directly, we would love to feature you in our future articles!
+If you know of any other opportunities for founder to build network online, or if you are working on similar initiatives, please reach out to us directly, we would love to feature you in our future articles!